My all-time favourite back to school study tip is called retrieval journaling: want to know how it can transform your grade this year?

 If you need a more heavy-duty study tip to see you through “back to school” and set you up for success on tough or more advanced courses, try beefing up the retrieval journal principle by adding a weekly review.
 Schedule an extra session each week – maybe 30-45 minutes – where you try to remember key points from both last week and the week before.
 That way, you’ll have 3 spaced retrieval practice attempts on information from each class: once in your daily retrieval journal session, and twice more in your weekly retrieval journal sessions that week and the following week.

-Give it a try, and let me know how you get on!
+Give these back to school study tips a try, and let me know how you get on!

 Oooh – and just before you go… be sure to grab your copy of my free “Science of Learning Cheat Sheet”: a happier path to better grades with my all-time fave tips and tricks.